swiss-territorial-data-lab/proj-streetview/README.md

 **Without docker**

+To use YOLOv11, python 3.10 is expected.
 To use detectron2, python 3.8 is required.
-To use YOLOv11, python 3.10 is expected.

-All libraries can be installed with `pip install -r requirements.txt` for detectron2 2 and `pip install -r req_yolo.txt` for YOLO.
+All libraries can be installed with `pip install -r req_yolo.txt` for YOLO and `pip install -r config/detectron2/req_det2.txt` for detectron2.

-<mark>Harmonize the installation</mark>

 ## Data